-- Japanese Curry Powder – Japanese curry powder contains many of the spices in more familiar curry blends, like cumin, cinnamon, turmeric, and black pepper.
+- Japanese Curry Powder - Japanese curry powder contains many of the spices in more familiar curry blends, like cumin, cinnamon, turmeric, and black pepper.
 It also includes some unique spices, herbs, and aromatics that are not typically found in curry powders from other parts of the world, like Mandarin orange peel and dill.
 This gives Japanese curry its trademark taste, so I highly recommend searching for it at a Japanese grocery store or online.
-If you can’t find it in stores near you, I have a recipe for making a very good Japanese Curry Powder (it’s the recipe from a major Japanese spice brand).
+If you can't find it in stores near you, I have a recipe for making a very good Japanese Curry Powder (it's the recipe from a major Japanese spice brand).
 If you make your own, you can easily adjust the level of spiciness to suit you.

 - Stock - using a flavorful stock adds a ton of flavor to the curry without simmering the meat for a long time.
 Chicken, beef, or vegetable stock will work here.
 I used a powdered vegetable stock from Kayanoya.